albanleandri/hugo-casse-pere/README.md

 Thank you to Jens-Christian Fischer for his work on [Chaschper](https://github.com/jcfischer/hugo-chaschper).
 Chaschper is based on [Casper Two](https://github.com/eueung/hugo-casper-two), a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
 A legacy version (v1.x) has [already been ported](https://github.com/vjeantet/hugo-theme-casper) to Hugo years ago.

 With Casse-pere, I tried to organize things in a way that suited me better.
+For example, here's a list (non exhaustive) of the changes I made:

 * Moved the navigation bar on top of the page
 * Added the Whatsapp, LinkedIn and Email share buttons to the floating header
 * Added support for Google Tag Manager
 * Added support for robots.txt and sitemap.xml generation
 * Added ability to toggle on/off the search feature, logo footer, author signature in posts
-* Show post description in list instead of full untruncated content
+* Show post description in a list instead of full untruncated content
 * Removed the "archive" content type
 * Decoupled the word count and the read time, so I can show only read time in articles
-* Fixed some screen width responsivity issues arout the 900px breakpoint
+* Fixed some screen width responsivity issues around the 900px breakpoint
 * Removed Matomo, as Google Analytics is free, and suited me
+* Added support of JSON-LD to leverage the [Schema.org](https://schema.org/) vocabulary in different types of pages
+* Added support for [applause-button](https://applause-button.com/) feature in blog pages
+* Many more...

 ## Theme Demo